raycast/extensions/extensions/hide-files/README.md

   - Show File
   - Show All Files

+**⚠️⚠️Warning**

+- If you move the parent folder of the hidden file, it will disappear from the Manage Hidden Files page.
-You can use the system shortcut "⇧+⌘+." to see all system hidden files.
+- 🌟🌟But you can use the shortcut "⇧+⌘+." to see all system hidden files.

 **Screencast**